We look at the average Power Consumption of Household Appliances. If you want to save energy or you are in an RV, here’s what you need to know

 Grooming Appliances

 But anything that generates heat needs a lot more power.
-So if you use curling irons, hair dryers, or straighteners, it is sensible to keep an eye on the electricity drain.
+So, if you use curling irons, hair dryers, or straighteners, keeping an eye on the electricity drain is sensible.

 Hair dryers: Hair dryers need significant power to operate, between 1,000 and 1,800 watts.